 Geo 340.
 Introduction to Geographic Information Systems.
 3(1).
-Introduction to the use of geographic information systems (GIS) for collection, digitization, storage, display, modeling and analysis of spatial data.
-In this course students will develop proficiency in the use of current GIS software and basic data flow in GIS applications.
+Introduction to the use of geographic information systems (GIS) for collection, digitization, storage, display, modeling, and analysis of spatial data.
+In this course, students will develop proficiency in the use of current GIS software and basic data flow in GIS applications.
 Special emphasis will be on data management, analytical techniques, and data visualization that facilitates decision-making through the communication of geospatial data.
 By the end of the course, cadets will be able to transform data into geospatial intelligence.
 Final exam or final project.
-Prereq: None.
+Prereq: Geo 310 or Course Director Approval.
 Sem hrs: 3 spring.